bickertonpa/Tax-Roll/Errors_readme.txt

 some parcel assessment roll numbers have disconnected multiple polygons.
 For example "6140417012160100000" has three disjointed polygons but only one is assigned the aggregate tax value of the 2 x addresses within.
 Each independent parcel has a differnt ODF_ID so I suspect that is where the error is.

 need to validate whether batch saving in the middle of process_address is working properly.
 It appears that all addresses associated with the processessed PARCEL_ASSESSEMENT_ROLL_NUMBER are removed from to_be_checked at the save_to_json() call, regardless if those addressesed have actually been processed.

+Not all TaxRoll.csv files have the same headres (e.g., no FARM or EXCESS LAND in Somerset).
+This impacts the AGGREGATE function in the QGIS Points to Parcel model.